MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/how-to-add-near-interactivity.md

 face.
 For example, this can be used to enable touch interactions for an object with a SphereCollider, where the entire collider needs to be touchable.

-1. On the GameObject that should be touchable, add a collider and a [`NearInteractionTouchableVolume`] (xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchableVolume) component.
+1. On the GameObject that should be touchable, add a collider and a [`NearInteractionTouchableVolume`](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchableVolume) component.

-    1. Set **Events to Receive** to *Touch* if using the [`IMixedRealityTouchHandler`] (xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface in your component script below.
+    1. Set **Events to Receive** to *Touch* if using the [`IMixedRealityTouchHandler`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface in your component script below.

 1. On that object or one of its ancestors, add a script component that implements the [`IMixedRealityTouchHandler`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface.
-Any ancestor of the object with the [`NearInteractionTouchable`] (xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) will be able to receive pointer events, as well.
+Any ancestor of the object with the [`NearInteractionTouchable`](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) will be able to receive pointer events, as well.

 ### Unity UI